belzig/Tibber-Domoticz-slow/README.md

+Floppy999 archived the original repo.
+So this fork was necessary, in order to fix the code in order to prevent the plugin from exessive polling the Tibber Server.

 Important, you must Allow new devices, in Domoticz, Setup-Settings-System-Hardware/Devices.

 Create a folder with a name that you like in "domoticz/plugins"